Tomas0413/Navigation/README.md

 # Project Details
-The agents navigates through the square and collects bananas.
+The agent navigates through the square and collects bananas.
 The goal is to learn how to collect yellow bananas and avoid the purple ones.

 * States: 37
 * Actions: 4 (forward, back, left, right)